neilpl24/OTBot/README.md

 This is extremely important because the NHL live data API is in this format: /api/v1/game/**gameIDgoeshere**/feed/live?site=en_nhl.

-The bot is able to loop through a list of URLs and now has a plethora of live data to work with.
-The live API the NHL uses is very up to date and has some really cool features that I hopefully can use to add some updates to this bot.
+The bot can loop through a list of URLs and now has a plethora of live data to work with.
+The live API the NHL uses is very up-to-date and has some cool features that I hopefully can use to add some updates to this bot.
 Here is an example of some of the live data JSON objects in one of today's (03/22/2021) matchups, which features the Carolina Hurricanes and the Columbus Blue Jackets.

 <img src="https://imgur.com/6sDUAfA.jpg" width="500"><img src="https://imgur.com/2Zc89ad.png" width="500">